 If the world is going to be controlled by someone, let it be by you.

 Everything in the world is built by someone’s hands, mind, and imagination.
-And quite often, it’s an extrovert who has the boldness and bravado to articulate an idea and inspire others towards action.
+And quite often, it’s an extrovert with the boldness and bravado to articulate an idea and inspire others towards action.

 Fortunately, extroverts don’t have a monopoly on ideas.